sjmignot/servane-site/content/projects/circular-time.md

 title: Circular Time
 created: 2013
 image_directory: 'circular-time'
-material: Handmade paper, archival digital prints from photography and drawings, beeswax, rivets.
+materials: handmade paper, archival digital prints from photography and drawings, beeswax, rivets.
 dimensions: 3 x 13 cm
-location: Collection of the artist

 Circular Time Story is one example of my exploration (and past obsession!) with circular shapes.
 That has led me to explore a wide variety of cycles.
 Making my own paper enabled